csh970605/csh970605.github.io/_posts/2024-05-07-Probability_RandomVector.md

 e.g. $X(e)=x$ means that the real number of the random variable corresponding to the random experience is x.
 In short, it can be written as $X=x$.

-The domain of random variable is sample space and the range is $-\infty \leq X \leq \infty$, the whole real number area.
+The domain of random variable is a sample space and the range is $-\infty \leq X \leq \infty$, the whole real number area.

-Since an event is a set of $e$ as an element, which is the result of random experiment, there is a corresponding real number interver $I$ for each event $A$.
+Since an event is a set of $e$ as an element, which is the result of a random experiment, there is a corresponding real number interver $I$ for each event $A$.
 Therefore, if the probability of event A is $P(A)$, the probability that random variable $X$ of belonging to the real number interver is $P(X \in I) = P(A)$.

-And also, if random variable($X$) takes a discrete value, it is called a discrete random varaible, if it takes a continous value, it is called a continuous random variable.
+And also, if random variable($X$) takes a discrete value, it is called a discrete random varaible, if it takes a continuous value, it is called a continuous random variable.

 <br><br><br><br>